peter hanson's field guide to interesting film

 “Standing in the Shadows of Motown” (2002).
 This music documentary’s triumphant performance of the soul classic “What Becomes of the Brokenhearted” provides a tidy metaphor for the whole compelling film: As the previously unheralded musicians known as the Funk Brothers lay down a rafter-rattling backing track, Joan Osborne kills in the spotlight with dazzling vocals.
 Since the goal of this picture is celebrating the players who appeared on nearly every Motown hit during the label’s glory days in the 1960s and early 1970s, it’s somehow appropriate that they’re still getting eclipsed by the charisma of a great singer.
 And if there’s some broken-heartedness involved here, that’s part of the sad and wonderful story as well.
 Adapted from Alan Slutsky’s celebrated nonfiction book, “Standing in the Shadows” focuses on the revolving cast of musicians who provided the continuity from one great Motown act to the next, integrating influences from gospel, jazz, and R&B to create the signature sound of Hitsville, U.S.A.
 Director Paul Justman lays on the stunts pretty thick, from narrative-style re-creations of key moments to a star-studded tribute concert, and the razzle-dazzle somewhat obscures the message about the men Berry Gordy left behind when he moved Motown from Detroit to L.A. in the early 1970s.
 But the music is so spectacular that the movie gives a tantalizing taste of the bigger story, and ultimately the performances speak more eloquently about the subjects’ importance than any anecdote or recollection ever could.

 “Star Trek II: The Wrath of Khan” (1982).
-Though my endless affection for this sci-fi classic is rooted in the afternoons I spent watching reruns of the original “Star Trek” series as a child, there’s a world of difference between the campy melodrama of the series and the rousing adventure of Nicholas Meyer’s movie.
+Though my endless affection for this revered sci-fi adventure is rooted in the afternoons I spent watching reruns of the original “Star Trek” series as a child, there’s a world of difference between the campy melodrama of the series and the rousing escapism of Nicholas Meyer’s movie.
 As director and (uncredited) writer, Meyer famously borrowed from seafaring literary classics like “Horatio Hornblower” and “Moby-Dick” to give the second big-screen outing of Kirk, McCoy, and Spock a larger-than-life quality.
 The nautical treatment was a genius move, inspiring everything from the ahoy-matey interaction of the crew to the submarine-style showdown between Kirk and his old nemesis, genetically engineered superman Khan (Ricardo Montalban).
-So while the acting of the leading players is predictably florid—the movie does star William Shatner, after all—the sheer gusto of the storyline, combined with the ending that makes full-grown fanboys weep, distinguishes “Wrath of Khan” one of the most entertaining adventure films ever made, a sci-fi swashbuckler with heart.
+So while the acting of the leading players is predictably florid—the movie does star William Shatner, after all—the sheer gusto of the storyline, combined with the ending that makes full-grown fanboys weep, distinguishes “Wrath of Khan” one of the most entertaining adventure films ever made, an outer-space swashbuckler with heart.

 "Still Crazy" (1998).
 Crude and bittersweet, this breezy ode to classic rock has a vibe so true to the glory days of swaggering Brit pop stars that one's tempted to hold up a lighter during the big song that closes the movie.
 Stephen Rea plays a washed-up musician who tries to recapture past glory by reuniting his fractious '70s band Strange Fruit.
 The Fruit's colorful history comprises bits and pieces of other bands' lore, right down to a fragile, Syd Barrett-like lost genius.
 Billy Connolly, happily vulgar as always, plays the Fruit's trusty roadie; he enters the movie like gangbusters with a trunk full of lascivious souvenirs.
 The plotting is a bit contrived, but the interplay among the crusty ex-rockers is bright and lewd, with Bill Nighy stealing the show as the Fruit's lead singer.
 Real-life rockers including Foreigner's Mick Jones collaborated on the Fruit's faux classic rock, which adds a fair amount of authenticity.

 “The Straight Story” (1999).
-From anyone else, the tale of a geezer riding his tractor from Iowa to Wisconsin for a last visit with his dying brother would seem pretty eccentric.
+From anyone else, the tale of a geezer riding his tractor from Iowa to Wisconsin for a last visit with his dying brother would seem eccentric.
 From director David Lynch, it’s an unexpected detour into relative normalcy.
 Eschewing his signature pervy surrealism, Lynch lets this sweet narrative unfold more or less on its own power, relying on unvarnished camerawork and a career-capping performance by likeably grizzled Richard Farnsworth.
 Drawn from real events, “The Straight Story” explores the power of simple ideas and emotions, from the stamina it takes Alvin Straight (Farnsworth) to endure fatigue and inclement weather, to the openness he finds when confronting his estranged sibling.
 Sissy Spacek and Harry Dean Stanton are along for the ride, but the movie is primarily about Farnsworth’s journey from reticence to a kind of countrified heroism.

 “Stranger Than Fiction” (2006).
 A little whimsy goes a long way, and that’s why this deft piece about a man who discovers that he’s a fictional character works so wonderfully: Screenwriter Zach Helm milks the central device for all it’s worth while still grounding the film in credible, albeit highly optimistic, character bits.
-Will Ferrell’s soft-spoken turn in the lead role is a welcome relief from his histrionic turns in tentpole comedies, and it’s a bummer so few audiences went with him on this creative detour.
+Will Ferrell’s soft-spoken turn in the lead role is a welcome relief from his histrionic turns in tentpole comedies, and it’s a bummer that so few moviegoers accompanied him on this creative detour.
 But for those who discover the movie, Ferrell’s touching performance is just one of many pleasures.
 There’s also Maggie Gyllenhaal’s winning turn as a no-nonsense love interest, Emma Thompson’s dryly funny portrayal of a writer riddled with angst when she realizes her fictional endeavors have real-world consequences, and especially Dustin Hoffman’s effortlessly funny appearance as a cranky college professor.
-The device of Thompson’s voiceover guiding Ferrell’s actions is the attention-getter here, but it does what the best devices do: brings viewers into an outlandish world where interesting people live and interesting things happen.
+The device of Thompson’s voiceover guiding Ferrell’s actions is the attention-getter here, but it does what the best devices do: It brings viewers into an outlandish world where interesting people live and interesting things happen.

 "Streets of Fire" (1984).
 There's never been another movie like Walter Hill's self-proclaimed "rock and roll fable," and there are two good reasons why: The movie flopped, and it doesn't work start to finish.
 Having said that, Hill offers a string of incredibly exciting sequences, and he fills the movie with loopy characters played by game actors who get the joke.
 Sure, leads Diane Lane and Michael Pare come across blandly as a kidnapped rock star and the tough guy sent to rescue her, but they both look terrific in their archetypal roles.
 Willem Dafoe adds a needed touch of weirdness as the biker baddie who abducts Lane, his pasty skin especially pronounced when he's strolling around in vinyl overalls, and Rick Moranis plays the irritating comic foil to the hilt.
 This one's all about the music, though, from the Jim Steinman-penned epic "Tonight Is What It Means to Be Young" to the neo-soul hit "I Can Dream About You."
 Hill even finds a place for Marine Jahan, Jennifer Beals' dance double in "Flashdance" (1983), seen grinding atop a table in a biker bar.
 Pure effervescent style without even a pretense of substance, this picture is the zenith of Hill's image-making and the nadir of his storytelling.